akr0432/Akr-Graphic-Designs/README.md

-# Ghraphic-designs
+# Graphic-designs
-My work of Graphic designs
+My work of Graphic designs like NFTS, Animations, Website and Whitepaper in Figma